 - Consuming blueberries or blueberry supplements are supposed to be good for muscle recovery after a long or strenuous workout.

-- These blueberries are a good source of Vitamin C, giving you almost a quarter of your recommended dose of Vitamin C when you have 1 cup of blueberries!
+- Blueberries are a good source of Vitamin C, giving you almost a quarter of your recommended dose of Vitamin C when you have 1 cup of blueberries!

 It is recommended that you have 1 cup of blueberries daily to get all the best benefits that blueberries have to offer!